laminas-api-tools/api-tools-http-cache/README.md

 ##### Key: `<cache-header-name>`

-A http cache header name (`cache-control`, `expires`, `etag` etc.).
+An HTTP cache header name (`Cache-control`, `expires`, `etag` etc.).

 ###### ETags

-For Etags you can specify a custom generator in the configuration:
+For ETags you can specify a custom generator in the configuration:

 ```
 'etag' => array(